wp-plugins/url-shortener/readme.txt

 == Description ==

+**Announcement: After looking through the support requests and the code, I've decided to do a major re-think on the shortening process.
+As such, I'll take a little longer to re-write the plugin.
+I'll be adding in buddypress support and new social sharing support in the new iteration as well..**

 [URL Shortener](http://www.fusedthought.com/downloads#url-shortener-wordpress-plugin "URL Shortener") allows you to generate shortlinks for post/pages using URL Shorteners (e.g. Bit.ly, Su.pr and many others), with a few additional features.

 **Please check your settings when upgrading to Version 4.0 from previous versions prior to it.**